-Formica Group Materialising Sustainability
+Formica Group Europe Materialising Sustainability

-Executive Summary

-Formica Group: The path toward carbon neutrality

-Since its founding in 1913, Formica Group has worked to provide innovative, high quality products to its customers.
+In collaboration with Nemho Sustainability Team Executive Summary Formica Group Europe: The path toward carbon neutrality Since its founding in 1913, Formica Group Europe has worked to provide innovative, high quality products to its customers.
 Using resources efficiently has always been a key part of how we run our business.
-In 2019, Formica Group joined Broadview, a Netherlands based company and leader in sustainability in the decorative materials market.
+In 2019, Formica Group Europe joined Broadview, a Netherlands based company and leader in sustainability in the decorative materials market.
 The acquisition by Broadview has raised the bar for sustainability expectations and provided access to tools and technologies to accelerate our sustainability improvement trajectory.

-The next step in Formica Group's sustainability journey is a higher level of transparency - proactively communicating our environmental impact data and our plans for improving it in the future.
-To do that, we will publish an annual Sustainability Position Paper that will detail our journey to reduce emissions in Formica Group facilities and develop offset projects that help reduce or capture carbon emissions in the broader environment.
-Our path toward carbon neutrality includes a targeted reduction of carbon emissions by 25% by 2026.
+The next step in Formica Group Europe's sustainability journey is a higher level of transparency - proactively communicating our environmental impact data and our plans for improving it in the future.
+To do that, we will publish an annual Sustainability Position Paper that will detail our journey to reduce emissions in Formica Group Europe facilities and develop offset projects that help reduce or capture carbon emissions in the broader environment.
+Our path toward carbon neutrality by 2040 at Formica Group Europe includes a targeted reduction of carbon emissions by 25% by 2026.